sentry-demos/component_to_dsn_mux/README.md

 ```
 go run main http://b299354f889d530fcc62f4c464b44a35@o0.ingest.sentry/4507374994653185 config.json 20
 ```
-This starts the server on port 8080.
+This will start the server on port 8080.
 The server listens for incoming requests and forwards them based on the component tags defined in the configuration file.

 In your app, initialize Sentry with pointing the DSN to the proxy server.